GordijnMan/TurtleWoW-Essentials/README.md

 ### Shagu AddOns: 9

-These are by far the most minimalist and stable addons.
+These are by far the most minimalist and stable AddOns.
 They are not Ace2 and they usually work without much configuration (except ShaguWidget).
 They are some of the best you can find for TurtleWoW.